-Third: Credit and Saving Program
+Third: Credit and Savings Program

-This program targets rural poor households of women and men in the same above 23 target and aims to encourage saving and invest savings self-run activity, stimulate rural communities for saving, credit and selfreliance, enhance saving as collateral for the financing banks, implement projects of the saving and formal and informal credit groups, introduce new practices for the low-income people, and increase women's participation in the production process in agricultural and economic progress, and establish.
+This program targets rural poor households in the same target areas and aims to encourage saving and invest savings in self-run activity, mobilize rural communities, and use savings as collateral for MF banks to implement projects of formal and informal credit and savings groups as well as to introduce new practices for the lowincome people, and increase women's participation in the production process to contribute to agricultural and economic progress.

-The program has set up 202 credit and saving groups, whose total number of members reached 6,000.
+The program has set up 202 credit and savings groups, whose total number of members reached 6,000.

 During 2015, SFD followed up on the activities of the groups most of which are still operating despite the current conditions.
-The total saving recorded for 161 groups was about Riyals 10.8 million.
-The groups working in Hajja, Al-Mahwit were provided with 100 saving boxes, while another 50 boxes were allocated to be distributed to groups in Sana'a and Al Hudaydah.
+The total savings recorded for 161 groups was about Riyals 10.8 million.
+The groups working in Hajjah, Al-Mahweet were provided with 100 saving boxes, while another 50 boxes were allocated to be distributed to groups in Sana'a and Al-Hudaidah.

-Many groups' members voluntarily participated in the program management and financed small projects from their savings, including Al Salam Honey Trading project (Hajab village, Al Khabt district) and issuing credit and saving awareness bulletins to be disseminated in communities.
+Many groups' members voluntarily participated in the program management and financed small projects from their savings, including Al Salam Honey Trading Project (Hajab Village, Al-Khabt District) and the project aiming to issue credit and savings awareness bulletins to be disseminated in communities, which was implemented by Al-Mahweet-based Development Group.

-SFD held a training for 23 groups' leaders in Bilad Alrous district (Sana'a governorate).
-Three other courses were implemented in three districts of Al Hudaydah (Alluhaiyah, Al Mansuriyah and Bua'a) in which 96 credit and saving groups' leaders participated.
+SFD held a training course for 32 groups' leaders in Bilad Al-Rous District (Sana'a Governorate).
+Three other courses were implemented in three districts of Al-Hudaidah (Al-Luhaiyah, Al-Mansouriyah and Bura') in which 96 credit and savings groups' leaders participated.

-In addition, several monitoring and evaluation activities focused on the performance of the groups.
-The teams communicated with leaders of the groups, coordinators and consultants, in addition to the field visits by SFD project officers.
-Boxes of the credit and saving groups were delivered to the groups in Hajjah and Al Hudaydah.
-Processes to deliver boxes to groups in Sana'a governorate are ongoing.
+In addition, several monitoring and evaluation activities focusing on the performance of the groups have been carried out through communicating with leaders of the groups, coordinators and consultants.
+In addition, field visits were conducted by SFD project officers.

+Boxes of the credit and savings groups were delivered to the groups in Hajjah and Al-Hudaidah and the process to deliver boxes to groups in Sana'a governorate is ongoing.